Scaling Laws for Native Multimodal Models: Scaling laws

-For each model size and number of training tokens, we compute the loss based on the estimated functional form in \Cref{eq:scaling_laws} and compare it with the actual loss achieved by our runs.
-We visualize these points in \Cref{fig:observed_vs_predicted_loss}, demonstrating that our estimation is highly accurate, particularly for lower loss values, and hence for larger FLOPs.
-Additionally, we perform a sensitivity analysis using bootstrapping.
-Specifically, we sample with replacement \( P \) points (\( P \) being equal to the total number of trained models) and re-estimate the scaling law coefficients.
-This process is repeated 100 times, and we report the average and standard deviation of each coefficient. \Cref{tab:scaling_laws_sensitivity} shows that our estimation is more precise for \(\beta\) compared to \(\alpha\), primarily due to the smaller number of model sizes relative to the number of different token counts used to derive the scaling laws.
+For each model size and number of training tokens, we compute the loss using the estimated functional form in \cref{eq:scaling_laws} and compare it to the actual loss observed in our runs. \Cref{fig:observed_vs_predicted_loss}, \Cref{fig:observed_vs_predicted_loss_extrapolation}, and \Cref{tab:scaling_laws_errors_main} visualizes these comparisons, showing that our estimation is highly accurate, particularly for lower loss values and larger FLOPs.
+We also assess our scaling laws in an extrapolation setting, predicting performance beyond the model sizes used for fitting.
+Notably, our approach estimates the performance of an 8B model with reasonable accuracy.

+Additionally, we conduct a sensitivity analysis using bootstrapping.
+Specifically, we sample \( P \) points with replacement (\( P \) being the total number of trained models) and re-estimate the scaling law coefficients.
+This process is repeated 100 times, and we report the mean and standard deviation of each coefficient. \Cref{tab:scaling_laws_sensitivity} shows that our estimation is more precise for \(\beta\) than for \(\alpha\), primarily due to the smaller number of model sizes relative to the number of different token counts used to derive the scaling laws.